Codecademy/docs/content/c-sharp/concepts/classes/classes.md

   - 'learn-asp-net'
 ---

 A **class** represents a custom data type.
-In C#, the class defines the kinds of information and methods included in a custom type.
-Generally, a class deeclaration contains the keyword of the class.
-It is then followed by an identifier(name) of the class.
+In C#, the class defines the kinds of properties and methods included in a custom type.
+Generally, a class declaration contains the keyword `class` followed by an identifier (name) of the class.

 ## Syntax